-We are organized pastorally, and in order to serve the spiritual needs of the Church, we ordain individuals to vocations of bishops, priests or deacons.
-We believe these vocations are meant to serve the larger and more comprehensive calling of the whole Church and indeed, the whole people of God.
+We are organized pastorally, and to serve the spiritual needs of the Church, we ordain individuals to the vocations of bishops, priests or deacons.
+We believe these vocations are meant to serve the larger and more comprehensive calling of the whole Church, and indeed, the whole people of God.

 Bishops are given spiritual oversight and responsibility in the service of districts we call dioceses.
-Dioceses in turn are organized into archdeaconries and deaneries.
-Anglican Dioceses are always part of a national grouping of dioceses, in our case The Anglican Church of Canada (or in England, The Church of England, etc.).
+Anglican Dioceses are always part of a larger grouping of dioceses, in our case the Anglican Church of Canada.

 Deacons are people called to a special role of servanthood, aligning and identifying with the poor and the marginalized, and keeping the Church’s mind and heart open to the real needs of the world beyond its doors.
 They also assist in acts of worship, and may also preach and teach.

 Archdeacons are given responsibilities of oversight in the areas of the Diocese we call archdeaconries, and Regional Deans serve a primarily pastoral role in areas within archdeaconries called deaneries.

 Those who are not ordained also have ministries, as they live out their Christianity at home, at work, and in wider society.

 St John’s, Port Moody, is a parish in the Diocese of New Westminster, the Archdeaconry of Westminster, and the Tri-Cities and North Burnaby Deanery.